Welcome the start of summer by visiting a pick your own farm. These are the best places to go strawberry picking in Maryland!

 - Google Map directions here: https://g.page/Shlagelfarms?share

-9. Emily’s PRoduce (Dorchester County)
+Emily’s Produce (Dorchester County)

 Emily’s Produce is an Eastern Shore staple for pick your own goodness.
 If you go, make sure you stop in and get a scoop of Scottish Highland Creamery ice cream!
 Note: These strawberries tend to ripen earlier than most in Maryland.
 In 2023 they are ripe in April!
 Emily’s Produce opens April 20th!

 - Patch Open Daily 9 am to 4 pm – Weather Dependent